TommasoBelluzzo/SystemicRisk/README.md

 * Statistics and Machine Learning Toolbox
 * System Identification Toolbox

+## Usage

+1. Create a properly structured database (see paragraph below).
+1. Edit the `run.m` script following your needs.
+1. Execute the `run.m` script.

+## Dataset

+The dataset file must be a valid Excel spreadsheet structured like the default one (`Datasets/Example.xlsx`).

 ## Notes

 The dataset file must be a valid Excel spreadsheet structured like the default one (`Datasets/Example.xlsx`).
 For what concerns the financial time series: